 US state Connecticut will lead a multi-state investigation into Google's collection of wi-fi data.

+It is the latest in a series of global investigations aimed at the firm.
 Google has admitted that its Street View cars "accidentally" collected data from unsecured wi-fi networks in 30 countries because of some rogue code in the software used by the service.

 The US investigation will attempt to answer how that code ended up being used by Street View.